marchage/EncryptedAlbum/README.md

 4. On first launch, choose either:
    - **Biometric mode** – the app creates and stores a strong random password in Keychain; you unlock with Touch ID / Face ID.
    - **Manual password** – you set a password yourself (no recovery if forgotten).
-5. Use the **“Hide Items”** button to select photos and videos from your library to add to the vault.
+5. Use the **"Hide Items"** button to select photos and videos from your library to add to the vault.

+### iOS

+1. Open `SecretVault.xcodeproj` in Xcode (iOS 15 or later).
+2. Select the `SecretVault iOS` app scheme.
+3. Build and run with `⌘R` on your iOS device or simulator.
+4. The app will automatically use iCloud Drive for storage if available, otherwise falls back to local storage.
+5. Follow the same setup process as macOS.

 ### Release builds from the console